What is MSME Registration

 - Aadhaar enrolment request copy

-- Anyone of the following: Voter Id, passport, driving licence, PAN card, employee ID, and bank passbook
+- Anyone of the following: Voter Id, passport, driving license, PAN card, employee ID, and bank passbook

 Also, registered businesses with an MSME certificate will benefit from various government departments, including electricity.